A colocalization spectral sequence: Introduction

 \begin{specialthm} Let $R$ be an $\sphere$-algebra and let $\ideal$ be an almost-commutative ideal of $\pi_*R$.
 Suppose that $\pi_*R$ is Noetherian or that $\pi_*R$ is graded-commutative.
 Let $\tc$ be the class of $\ideal$-power torsion modules.
 Then for any $R$-module $M$ there exists a strongly convergent $\tc$-colocalization spectral sequence:

 \end{specialthm}

-Similar to Theorem~\ref{thm: First Theorem} is the following result.
-Note that given a ring $k$ we use the notation $Hk$ for the corresponding Eilenberg-Mac Lane $\sphere$-algebra.
+The next result, Theorem~\ref{thm: Third Theorem}, is similar in flavour to Theorem~\ref{thm: First Theorem}.
+It should be noted that various other conditions under which Theorem~\ref{thm: Third Theorem} holds can be easily produced, and so it serves as an example of the versatility of the theory.
+Recall that for a ring $k$ the notation $Hk$ stands for the corresponding Eilenberg-Mac Lane $\sphere$-algebra.
+For an $R$-module $M$ we use $\loc{M}$ to denote the localizing subcategory generated by $M$.

 \begin{specialthm} Let $k$ be a field and let $R$ be a connective $Hk$-algebra with augmentation $R \to Hk$.
 Suppose that $\pi_*R$ is left Noetherian.
-Let $\ideal$ be the kernel of the map $\pi_*R \to k$ and let $\tc$ be the hereditary torsion theory of $\ideal$-power torsion modules.
+Let $\ideal$ be the kernel of the surjection $\pi_*R \to k$ induced by the augmentation and let $\tc$ be the hereditary torsion class of $\ideal$-power torsion modules.
 If $M$ is a bounded-above $R$-module, then there is a strongly convergent $\tc$-colocalization spectral sequence for $M$: